‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 — This Is Us (@NBCThisisUs) March 8, 2017

-Beth (Susan Kelechi Watson), who is not yet ready to say goodbye to her father, was surprised that Randall handed her the pink mic to make a speech.
+Beth (Susan Kelechi Watson), who is not yet ready to say goodbye to his father, was surprised that Randall handed him the pink mic to make a speech.
 By this time, Kate walks out when losing one’s father hits too close to home.
 Randall follows her out and shares his dream regarding William and Jack sitting together having a good conversation.
 After the brunt of drama that This Is Us is well known for, the episode turned to Kevin playing on his opening night.
-There’s no critic, but his whole family was there, including Sophie.
-Randall quits his job since he’s had enough, and his answer to his boss asking him to stay totally slayed.
+There’s no critic but his whole family was there, including Sophie.
+Randall quits his job since he’s had enough and his answer to his boss asking him to stay totally slayed.

 Back outside the theater, Sophie (Alexandra Breckenridge) and Kevin (Justin Hartley) meet up to discuss dating and their future.
 They also ended up naked and finally slept together – again.